innocenzi/laravel-encore/README.md

 This package helps integrating [Webpack Encore](https://symfony.com/doc/current/frontend/encore) with Laravel.

 > **Note**: while this package should work, I'm not planning on fixing potential issues or updating it, since I'm no longer using it.
-If you want a better development environment, consider [Laravel Vite](https://github.com/innocenzi/laravel-vite).
+If you want a better development environment, consider ~~[Laravel Vite](https://github.com/innocenzi/laravel-vite)~~ using the new Vite integration from the Laravel team.

 ## Installation